nebulasio/nebdocs/docs/whats-nebulas/README.rst

 This is an excerpt of the Nebulas Non-technical Whitepaper.

-If you want to know more about Nebulas, please subscribe this official blog, or visit our website: `nebulas.io <https://nebulas.io/>`__.
+If you want to know more about Nebulas, please subscribe to the official blog, or visit our website: `nebulas.io <https://nebulas.io/>`__.
 Read our Non-technical White Paper
 (`English <https://nebulas.io/docs/NebulasWhitepaper.pdf>`__), Technical